dmbarbour/glas/docs/GlasDesign.md

 ## Object-Oriented Programming

 Objects in Glas are simply modeled as records of fields and methods.
 There is no strong distinction between records and objects.
 Methods are simply functions with a `(self:, args:)` parameter pair.
-Glas provides syntactic sugar to invoke methods: `foo!bar(x)` desugars to `foo.bar(self:&foo, args:(x))`, and `foo?bar(x)` desugars to `foo.bar(self:foo, args:(x))`.
+Glas provides syntactic sugar to invoke methods: `foo!bar(x)` desugars to `foo.bar(self:&foo, args:(x))`.
+Similarly, `foo?baz(y)` desugars to `foo.baz(self:foo, args:(y))` for queries on constant objects.

 Glas should also support convenient construction of objects, e.g. using delegation, composition, mixins, or inheritance.
-Private fields or methods might be be protected by the type system.
-I haven't settled many details yet.
+Functions declared as methods or queries will implicitly have the `self` argument.
+Private fields or methods should be protected by the type system.

 Glas may weakly support *everything is an object*.
 When we write `6 * 7` it might mean `6 ?times (7)` or similar, allowing for operator overloading.
 Lists and strings are also objects.

-## Effects Model
+## Dynamic Environment

-Imperative programs often interact with the outside world via console, canvas, filesystem, or network.
-In Glas, this is modeled by an implicit environment object, threaded through the program.
-This environment object may have fields and methods, with fields serving a role similar as thread-local storage variables.

-I haven't settled the details of how this environment is accessed.
-Viable solutions include a special symbol like `$` or eliding a variable via `!bar(x)` or `?baz(y)` or `.xyzzy`.
-Or we could try a special keyword like `withenv \&env { ... ops on env ... }`, to access or update the environment locally like any other variable.
+In addition to a lexical environment for declared variables, Glas supports a dynamic environment for effects handlers.
+This environment is threaded implicitly into every function call, and serves a similar role as thread-local storage or dynamic scope.

+### Candidate A - Stack of Second-Class Objects

+Effects are invoked as `!action(args)` - i.e. a method invocation, but without a specified object.
+This operates on the implicit environment.
+The environment is accessed only through object methods.

+Programmers can control the environment using `with &obj { actions }`.
+Here, `&obj` must be a pass-by-reference variable or an in-out pair.
+When invoked, the `self` parameter will contain the object, while effects used within handlers will pass onwards to the the parent environment.

+Importantly, this solves a problem: if we're calling first-class functions, we can choose to use `with &self { args.fn(y) }` or similar, to ensure we restore the caller's environment.
+Unfortunately, for this reason, we cannot support simple extension of effects.

+It's unclear how to support `?query(args)` with composable or transitive read-only behavior.
+We'd be unable to represent `with &self { effects }` within a query.

+### Candidate B - Singular First-Class Object

+In this option, clients have access to the object as a first-class value, perhaps using `getenv` and `setenv` operations if not something more sophisticated.
+Because we aren't hiding anything, we may require more typeful control over the environment object to guard it from abuse.

+In context of exceptions, `getenv` and `setenv` may prove awkward.
+A scoped option might be closer to `withenv e { actions }`, or simply define `$` to be the environment.

+* implicit parameter `env` - becomes awkward for `env!foo()`, environment is passed-by-reference as both `self` and `env`.
+* `getenv` and `setenv` - non-linear treatment of environment...
+* `swapenv` - linear, but for temp access is not very robust for exceptions
+* `withenv e { ... }` - like a scoped `var e = swapenv (); unwind { swapenv(e);}`.
+This is not bad at all.
+It
+* `withenv (pattern) { ... }` - swapenv to pattern within scope, but unclear what to swap back...
+* `withenv var { ... }` - not bad, can set environment to unit within scope.  esp. if we also use `withenv { ... }` as shorthand for `withenv env { ... }`.

+and `withenv { ... }` as shorthand for `withenv env { ... }`

+ - scoped var, not too bad, though a little awkward that 90% of cases we'll want to just use `env`.
+* `withenv { ... }` - not

+not too bad, a little awkward syntactically.
+* special function declarations -
+* `getenv` and `setenv` - main issue is that these don't treat the environment a linear object.

+Additionally, Glas may provide convenient shorthand via `!action(args)`, `?query(args)`, and `.field`, eliding lexical variables.

+The environment parameter could be leveraged for tacit stack-based programming, or specialized for a subprogram such as adding a canvas for for turtle graphics.

 ## Exceptions

+Statements in Glas may fail with `raise (exception)`.
+Exceptions can be caught via a `try { block } catch (pattern) { block } ...` sequences.
+Glas also supports `finally` clauses like Java, and `unwind {}` actions that will execute upon leaving the current scope (whether by return or exception).

+Glas also supports a `use x = ...` variable declaration for RAII patterns.
+This effective desugars to `var x = ...; unwind { x!dispose(); };`

+ Glas will support the conventional gamut of `try`, `raise`, `catch` keywords and support for `unwind` actions.

+In the underlying model, exceptions are modeled as a variant return value.
+The Glas compiler should optimize such exception handling has near-zero runtime overhead when no exception is raised.

+Exceptions in Glas are not resumable.
+However, Glas can pass error handlers via the implicit environment, which can solve a similar problem.

+Programmers may require via the type-system that some subprograms do not raise exceptions.

+*Aside:* Glas is effectively programmed in a state-error monad: state for implicit environment, error for exceptions.

-## Threads
+## Concurrency

+The underlying model for Glas naturally supports fine-grained concurrency, limited by unification dataflow.
+However, Glas has several features, most notably the implicit environment and exceptions, that imply sequential computation by default.

+Instead, Glas supports concurrent evaluation explicitly via `async (env) {}` block.
+This evaluates `(env)` synchronously, then evaluates the block asynchronously.
+All mutable variables are implicitly pass-by-reference to the async block, effectively returned after final assignment.

+The return value from `async` is a future `(env:, result:)` pair.
+The `env` field will contain the final implicit environment value.
+The `result` is modeled as `return:(val) | raise:(exception)`.
+Glas may provide a standard function `force`:

+        fn force(x) {

+        }

+ such as `force (async)` that will  re-raise the exception (if any)

+returning an `(env:, result:)` pair for future output.
+The `result` will be modeled as a variant `return:val | raise:exception`.

+they'll be returned

+The Glas compiler is free to evaluate the `async` block immediately, in another thread, or even as a coroutine.

+This `async` block may capture mutable variables in lexical scope.
+These will implicitly be passed-by-reference to the async computation, and will be available as output